R253, Campus Discipline

 2.3.
 Utah Code Title 76, Chapter 8, Part 7 (Criminal Offenses Against Colleges and Universities)

 2.4.
 Policy and Procedures R120, Bylaws of the Board of Higher Education; §126.96.36.199.
 (Responsibility of Presidents)

 R253-3.Guidelines and Principles

 3.1.
-Grounds and Properties for Purposes of Higher Education: The grounds and properties of the state universities and colleges of the Utah System of Higher Education are owned by the state through the Utah State Board of Regents.
+Grounds and Properties for Purposes of Higher Education: The grounds and properties of the state universities and colleges of the Utah System of Higher Education are owned by the state through the Board of Higher Education.
 The Board has assigned responsibility for the use of these facilities to the Presidents and institutional Boards of Trustees as the immediate governing authorities of the respective institutions.
 Such grounds and properties are devoted to and maintained for the function of supplying higher education for the welfare of the people, and are not places of sanctuary from campus or other legal authority.

 3.2.
 Presidents and Institutional Boards of Trustees Empowered: The Board authorizes, empowers, and directs the respective Presidents and institutional Boards of Trustees of the institutions to take such action as may be reasonably necessary to effectuate this ordinance, including recognition of faculty responsibility for maintenance of campus discipline and adoption of rules and regulations which shall provide: